basp/fay/README.md

 with `sandbox.ts`)

 How these ended up in this repository I can't really tell.
-Just a bad call of jdudgement I guess.
+Just a bad call of judgement I guess.
 Also, be warned that this is still in the early sandboxing stage so use what you can't use but do clone/copy/whatever because this thing is heavily in flux.